harits-git/SimplePingPongCommunication/README.md

 Requirement:
 1. A running RMQ server using default connection parameters (changeable in the codes).
+2. Visual Studio 2015 for development IDE.
-2. This project needs internet connection to collect all necessary dependencies via NuGet package manager (automatically on build command).
+3. This project needs internet connection to collect all necessary dependencies via NuGet package manager (automatically on build command).

 To run the simulation:
 1. Make sure the RMQ is running.